JocysCom/UMQF/MORA/analysis/einstein/entities/albert-einstein-actions.md

 ### 1 Scientific Community - neglected colleagues

+Context: Einstein spent the latter half of his career pursuing a unified field theory to reconcile gravity and electromagnetism, isolating himself from the scientific mainstream which had moved to quantum mechanics.

 - **ΔOS**: -0.01 (Loss of Einstein's potential contributions to Quantum Mechanics; distraction of some assistants)
 - **VSA**: 0.60
 - **Tc**: 0.50 (Decades of "stagnation")